wellspringcp/wellspring/04-suffrage/04-suffrage.md

 ### Termed offices

-An indepagent shall be eligible to vote for a particular termed office if they have fully paid taxes on their income over at least 75% of the duration of the previous term of that office.
+An indepagent shall be eligible to vote for a particular termed office if they have earned income streams for at least 75% of the duration of the previous term of that office, and have no outstanding tax debt on any of their income streams.
 The stints of earning need not be contiguous.

 ### Constitutional updates

-An indepagent shall be eligible to vote on a constitutional amendment/update if they have fully paid taxes on their income over at least 15 out of the last 25 years; the stints of earning need not be contiguous.
+An indepagent shall be eligible to vote on a constitutional amendment/update if they have earned income streams for at least 15 out of the last 25 years, and have no outstanding tax debt on any of their income streams.
+The stints of earning need not be contiguous.